 School begins at 8.40am in the morning for years 9/ 10/ 11.
 Students should be in their classrooms by 8.40am.
-Students should be in their classrooms by then.

 Late arrival is recorded at the gate and by the electronic registration system.

 If they arrive after school starts they must report to student reception to register in school.
 Late to school results in a planner comment (please see PRAISE Code Booklet).
 As well as sanctions being issued for lateness via the PRAISE Code we operate a traffic lights system similar to that operated in the attendance section.
 Thresholds exist for lateness per half term.
 So if a student has more than one late per week in a half term we would consider that they would be persistently late [PL] for that half term.
 Those below but near the threshold may be classed as "in danger of becoming persistently late".

-Letters will be issued to parents half termly.
+Letters will be issued to parents/guardians half termly.